Small business owners often find themselves taking on every task in their company.

 For example, small businesses and startups always need help with branding and design.
 But few entrepreneurs and small business owners can create professional designs for their own company.
 They’re typically too busy running their businesses and solving dozens of other problems.

-And it’s rare that a small business will employ an experienced designer or even a marketer who is competent with design and who can expertly craft a strong brand identity for the business.
+And a small business will rarely employ an experienced designer or even a marketer who is competent with design and who can expertly craft a strong brand identity for the business.

 You can ask one of your trusted employees to leverage the crowd to get help.
-Over the past decade, crowdspring has helped tens of thousands of the world’s best entrepreneurs, small businesses, agencies, and non-profits with everything from professional logo design to product design, packaging design, and even naming businesses and products.
+Over the past decade, crowdspring has helped tens of thousands of the world’s best entrepreneurs, small businesses, agencies, and non-profits with everything from professional logo design to product design, packaging design, and even unique and memorable business names.
 You can get a finished design in as little as one day.
-Custom design and naming projects on crowdspring start at $299 (including all fees) and there’s a 100% money-back guarantee.
+Custom design and naming projects on crowdspring start at $299 (including all fees), and there’s a 100% money-back guarantee.

-Outsourcing problems to others on your team, or to companies like crowdspring, will help you create flow and substantially improve your productivity at work.
+Outsourcing problems to others on your team or companies like crowdspring will help you create flow and substantially improve your work productivity.

 Every extra decision you have to make is an extra drain on your resources.
-Decision fatigue is a very real threat.
+Decision fatigue is a genuine threat.
 So, make it easy to delegate by creating your delegation plan ahead of time.